Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 4. Add Relevant Imagery

 Your white paper needs visuals.
-Adding imagery can not only make your white paper look more engaging but can also help keep your document on brand.
+Adding imagery can not only make your report look more engaging but can also help keep your document on brand.

 Every piece of imagery you select must have a purpose; if you’re adding visuals for decorative purposes, make sure they are relevant and support the content somehow.